zhaoyul/aposd-vs-clean-code/README.md

 However, if a comment causes confusion in the reader, then it is not a good comment.
-Thus I would rewrite this comment to make it clear that it is describing the abstract function of the code, not its precise behavior:
+Thus I would rewrite this comment to make it clear that it describes the abstract function of the code, not its precise behavior:

 	// Each iteration of this loop considers one existing prime, ruling